inigoflores/helium-miner-log-analyzer/README.md

 ## To Do

 * Add support form miners that don't have the log folders from the docker image mapped to the host.
-* Add option to export to CSV
+* Add option to export to CSV.
 * Run as a service and store data in a local database.